web-genie-ai/web-genie-ai/README.md

 - **Text Prompt**: Generate projects by describing them in text.
 - **Voice Prompt**: Create projects by giving voice commands.
-- **Image Prompt**: Upload an image of a website or app, and BTCopilot will generate a pixel-perfect project.
+- **Image Prompt**: Upload an image of a website or app, and WebGenieAI will generate a pixel-perfect project.
 - **Figma Prompt**: Convert Figma designs into functional projects.
 - **Automated Downloads**: Directly download the generated projects as complete folders.

 ## Incentive Mechanism

-The BTCopilot subnet incentivizes miners and validators to ensure high-quality outputs.
+The WebGenieAI subnet incentivizes miners and validators to ensure high-quality outputs.
 Here’s how it works specifically for this subnet:

 - Task Assignment: Subnet miners are assigned tasks related to generating and improving machine learning models based on various prompts (text, voice, image, Figma).
 - Performance Evaluation: Validators evaluate the outputs produced by miners.
 The evaluation criteria include accuracy, efficiency, and innovation.